 When you have a car you need to sell, selling it to a dealer is the easiest way to unload it.
-For many dealers today, the goal is to make that process as quick and painless as possible.
 Many dealers will buy your car for cash without requiring you to use it as a trade-in to buy another car.
-When you are not in the market for a new car, deciding to sell your used car to a dealership could save you the hassle of trying to make a private sale.
+With the ongoing inventory shortage and rising used-vehicle prices, it’s a lucrative time to sell.
+And as dealers scramble to fill their lots, they’re more likely to make the process as quick and painless as possible for you.

 How to Sell Your Car to a Dealer

-One of the best parts about selling your car to a dealer is that you do not have to worry about trying to locate a buyer.
-There are a few things you can do in advance to make sure you get a good deal, though.
-Before you pull into a dealer lot, make sure your car is ready to be looked at (see more on prepping your car) and that you’ve done some research on how much it’s worth.
-Consider the cash value as well as the trade-in value.
+Before you pull into a dealer lot, make sure your car is ready to be appraised (see more on prepping your car) and that you’ve done some research on how much it’s worth.
+Consider the cash value as well as the trade-in value: Trade-in value is usually lower than a vehicle’s market value, but the convenience of selling to a dealer can make it worthwhile.

 What to Do When You Arrive to Sell Your Used Car

-When you arrive at the dealership, inform the salesperson who greets you that you’re there to sell your car; that salesperson might be able to help you, but in some dealerships, you’ll be directed to see the used-car manager (specific titles may vary from dealership to dealership).
-Once you’re in the right hands, that person will take down your information, inspect your car, take down the vehicle identification number and run it through a vehicle history database to check for damage, accidents and the like.
+When you arrive at the dealership, inform the salesperson that you’re there to sell your car; that salesperson might be able to help you, but in some dealerships, you’ll be directed to the used-car manager (specific titles may vary from dealership to dealership).
+That person will take down your information, inspect your car and run the vehicle identification number through a vehicle history database to check for damage and accidents.
 They will likely ask you if you are using the car you want to sell as a trade-in for a new car.
 You may be offered more money “on paper” if you are using the car as a trade-in than if you want to sell it for cash.
-Most dealers will work with you whether you are looking to use your car as a trade-in for a new vehicle or not, though.
+However, most dealers will allow you to sell your used vehicle even if you don’t buy a new one, especially as inventory constraints linger on.

 While the salesperson is gathering information about the car, the dealership may have its service department check out the vehicle’s condition — particularly its tires, brakes, fluids and mechanical parts.
 They may take the car for a quick spin to see how it runs.
 After that, it’s time to get your offer.